jerryz920/SAFE-latte/safe-apps/examples/links-example.md

 }.
 ```

 This logic set constructor defines a standard for endorsement certificates.
-It has a single statement by which the issuer asserts that the endorsee is trusted, a new predicate defined in the policy, and whose name is arbitary.
+It has a single statement by which the issuer asserts that the endorsee is **trusted**---a new arbitrarily named predicate defined in the policy.
 The statement includes the public key of the endorsee (the subject), which is included under the issuer's signature, so it is not possible to forge an endorsement certificate or use it for the wrong principal.
 The label also includes the PrincipalID of the endorsee, so that endorsements of different principals have different labels, and therefore different tokens, and so won't overwrite each other in the key-value store.
 Endorsements of the same principal by different issuers also have different tokens, since defpost derives the token from both the label and the issuer together.
 Although Riak does not check it, SAFE assumes that the key-value store disallows any principal from writing on a token that it does not own, to block malicious entities from overwriting a victim's certificates as a denial-of-service attack.

 Next, Alice issues a link certificate asserting that name "a2" is present, and linking to Cindy's endorsement of Alice.
 In slang-shell: